scaleapi/launch-python-client/docs/concepts/model_bundles.md

     * You are comfortable with building a web server and Docker image to serve your model.

+    A `TritonEnhancedRunnableImageFlavor` (a runnable image variant) is good if:

+    * You want to use a `RunnableImageFlavor`
+    * You also want to use [NVidia's `tritonserver`](https://developer.nvidia.com/nvidia-triton-inference-server) to accelerate model inference

 === "Creating From Callables"
     ```py
     import os